-Strong 2022 Performance for Roper
+Strong 2023 Performance for Roper

-Despite a challenging macro-economic environment, Roper experienced another excellent year highlighted by strong operational and strategic execution.
+Roper experienced another excellent year highlighted by strong operational and strategic execution.
 Our strategic focus on asset-light, diversified technology businesses and our ability to generate and compound cash flow delivered another strong year of performance.(1)

-- Annual shareholder return of negative 11.6% compared to negative 18.1% for the S&P 500 - GAAP revenue increased 11% to \$5.37 billion with organic revenue up 9% - Adjusted EBITDA increased 12% to \$2.17 billion while adjusted EBITDA margin improved 20 basis points to 40.4% - Adjusted operating cash flow was \$1.56 billion and adjusted free cash flow was \$1.49 billion - Successfully executed our divestiture strategy to reduce the cyclicality and asset intensity of our enterprise by divesting majority control of 16 industrial businesses and divesting our TransCore and Zetec businesses - Annual dividend increased by 10%, increasing for the 30th consecutive year - (1) This financial information is presented on a continuing operations basis and an adjusted (non-GAAP) basis.
+- Annual shareholder return of 26.9% compared to 26.3% for the S&P 500 - GAAP revenue increased 15% to \$6.18 billion with organic revenue up 8% - Adjusted EBITDA increased 16% to \$2.51 billion while adjusted EBITDA margin improved 20 basis points to 40.6% - Adjusted operating cash flow increased 33% to \$2.07 billion and adjusted free cash flow increased 32% to \$1.96 billion - Deployed \$2.1 billion of capital toward vertical software acquisitions, highlighted by Syntellis Performance Solutions, which was successfully combined with our Strata Decision Technology business - Annual dividend increased by 10%, increasing for the 31st consecutive year - (1) This financial information is presented on a continuing operations basis and an adjusted (non-GAAP) basis.
 A reconciliation from non-GAAP financial measures to the most comparable GAAP measure and other related information is available in "Appendix A-Reconciliations".